An elementary method of calculating an explicit form of Young measures in some special cases: Sequences of oscillating functions

 \section{Sequences of oscillating functions}

-\quad Rapidly oscillating functions play an important role in the homogenization theory and in the variational problems when we are seeking minima of functions with nonconvex integrands.
+\quad Rapidly oscillating functions play an important role in homogenization theory and in the optimization problems when we are seeking minima of integral functionals with nonconvex integrands.
 In this second case minimizing sequences do not converge strongly in an appropriate topology, but usually the convergence is only the weak$^\ast$ one.
-Finer and finer oscillations of the elements of the minimizing sequence around its weak limit give some information about microstructure.
-The Young measures associated to the minimizing sequences ''capture'' these oscillations.
+Finer and finer oscillations of the elements of the minimizing sequence around its weak$^\ast$ limit give some information about microstructure.
+The Young measures associated with the minimizing sequences 'capture' these oscillations.

-In this section we will assume that $\varOmega =]0,1[$ and $K=[0,1]$ to simplify calculations.
-We can always return to the general case by scaling.